cvnjaideep/cvnjaideep/README.md

 🌟 About Me

 I am a dedicated software engineer with expertise in programming and a passion for learning and solving complex challenges.
 My academic background, combined with hands-on project experience, has equipped me with the skills to tackle real-world problems effectively.
-I am currently pursuing a Master’s degree in Computer Science at the University of Missouri-Kansas City (UMKC), focusing on emerging technologies like blockchain.
+I am currently pursuing a Master’s degree in Computer Science at the University of Missouri-Kansas City.

 🛠️ Skills